 The defending goalkeeper must remain on the goal line, facing the kicker, between the goalposts until the ball has been kicked.

-New to the rules is the fact that a goalie is cautioned if he makes an offence.
+New to the rules is the fact that a goalie is cautioned if he makes an offence and no goal is scored.
 It remains the same the penalty needs to be retaken.

 The summary table is made by IFAB in the new Laws of the Game, revised for the 2016-2017 season.
 Underlined words are new compared to the previous rule books.